aiellomau/improve-microservice-sample/README.md

 - Eureka for Lookup.
 - Hystrix is used for resilience.
-- Zuul is used to route HTTP requests from the outside to the different services.
+- Zuul is used to route HTTP requests from the outside to different services.
 - Spring Cloud Config.
 - Spring Boot Admin.
 Use as a dashboard of all microservices.
 - Feign - For Rest services connections withing microservices.
 Avoid Rest API implementation staff.